Read Infonet Use Policy

 - Not to commit acts that will breach copyrights, patents, and other intellectual property rights.

-- Users are responsible for the activities and security of their personal computers, including but not limited to personal desktop computers, laptops, personal digital assistants (PDA), tablets, smartphones, wearables, or similar gadgets which they have registered and connected to the Infonet.
+- Users are responsible for the activities and security of their personal computers, including but not limited to personal desktop computers, laptops, tablets, smartphones, wearables, or similar gadgets which they have registered and connected to the Infonet.

-- Report any problems, security breach, illegal activities, suspected misuse or abuse of the Infonet.
+- Report any problems, security breaches, illegal activities, or suspected misuse or abuse of the Infonet.